Mysterious old British pennies that bring good fortune...

 Simply hit the "Add To Cart" button below, which will take you to the checkout where you can pay using Paypal.
 We also take Western Union and MoneyGram payments, and cheques - payable to MOJORAIN LTD - from UK residents.
 Send an e-mail and we'll take it from there.

 Payments are made to Doktor Snake's company MOJORAIN LTD (and this will show up on your credit card or bank statement).
+And after you've paid, you will receive an email from Doktor Snake inviting you to submit details surrounding the issue that concerns you.
+He will also ask you for your date and place of birth.

 The Lucky Coin